Election FAQ

 What are the different work sectors?

-Film/TV/Streaming members work in screen, television and new media; Online Media members work in digital news shops; Broadcast/Cable/Streaming News members work in traditional broadcast and cable news shops and newer streaming shops, all in positions under the Guild’s jurisdiction.
+Film/TV/Streaming members work in screen, television, podcasts and new media; Online Media members work in digital-first news shops; Broadcast/Cable/Streaming News members work in traditional broadcast and cable news shops and newer streaming shops, all in positions under the Guild’s jurisdiction.

 What does the Council do?

-• management of funds and property of the Guild
+• Manages funds and property of the Guild.

 How long is the term of office for Council members and officers?